pji/blackjack/README.rst

 -----------
 The primary to-do list for version 0.0.2:

-* Card counting.
-	* Allow users to join a table partway through the shoe.
-* Standardize range validation of bets and insurance.

 The following features are possible for future versions:

 * Separate number of seats from number of players.